Energy@Stanford & SLAC 2015

 September 8-11, 2015

-The four-day course will allow you to meet other incoming graduate and professional school students who have an interest in energy, with the intent of building an interdisciplinary community across campus.
-You will have the chance to visit a local energy company in Silicon Valley, attend two in-depth master classes of your choice, meet Stanford energy faculty, participate in an energy team competition, and grow your personal cross-campus network of incoming graduate students.
+Energy@Stanford&SLAC is a multi-day conference for incoming Stanford graduate and professional school students interested in energy.
+This four-day course will allow you to build an interdisciplinary community across campus, visit a local energy company in Silicon Valley, attend two in-depth master classes of your choice, meet Stanford energy faculty, participate in the Energy & Carbon Market Competition, and grow your personal cross-campus network of incoming graduate students.
+Application window is now open.
+We are reviewing and accepting students on a rolling basis.

 - Who: Up to 125 incoming Stanford graduate and professional school students (returning graduate students early in their studies can still apply)